Hammamnajem1998/Order-Server/README.md

 feature on the application .

 So, we make this server just to give a small exercise of how distributed systems applications realy(and simply) work and communicate .

+what you want to change ?

+there is one line to change to make the server work on your machine. line 25 make a connection with catalog_server to ask for buy request, change the previous catalog_server URL with your new catalog_server URL .